sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 Cloudera Manager
 ^^^^^^^^^^^^^^^^

-If you are using Cloudera Manager, you can set the above settings in HDFS/Configuration.
+If you are using Cloudera Manager, you can set the above settings for impersonation in HDFS/Configuration.

 .. figure:: ../_assets/installation/cloudera-manager-hdfs-configuration.png
    :scale: 100%